iammck/WeatherNow/README.md

 #### Getting Data objects from service call results.

 Results are in json and have many nested objects and each has an array.
 I shall define the java class for these as static inner from within CurrentWeatherData or ForecastWeatherData classes as appropriate.
+Both Rain and Snow data have a illegally named parameter of '3h'.
+These two classes have custom deserializers.

 ##### CurrentWeatherData Parameters

+Show link here to

-##### ForecastWeatherData
+##### ForecastWeatherData Parameters

+Show Link here

 ##### Testing the data
 The application will need to be able to take a json string representing either current or forecast data (cod 200 or "200") and turn it into the appropriate object instance.
 The resulting instance should have the correct data.

 The application will need to be able to take a json string representing an unsuccessful weather data retrieval (any cod other than 200 or "200") and turn it into an error result instance object.

+#### Making a network service call to OpenWeatherMap.

-#### CurrentWeatherRetrieverAsyncTask
+### CurrentWeatherRetrieverAsyncTask

 CurrentWeatherRetrieverAsyncTask is used to retrieve the current weather conditions and returns the retrieved data in a CurrentWeatherData object.